Database Explorer

 For a many-to-many (M:N) relationship, a junction table (in our case, book_tag

-contains two foreign key columns (book_id
+foreign key columns (book_id

 , tag_id

-then continue to the target data:
+and then proceed to the target data:

 $book = $explorer->table('book')->get(1);

-// Outputs the names of tags assigned to the book
+// outputs the names of tags assigned to the book

 foreach ($book->related('book_tag') as $bookTag) {